forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![](images/time_to_design_app.png)

-# Lab 3: How to design your application.
+# Lab 3: How to design your application
+## Designing the Layout

 1. You should be on the "OK.
 Let's customer the design of your Classic App" screen.
 Fill in the the application details as you see them below.
 When you are ready, click **Create** to create the application.